ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 #### Erigon (#erigon)

-Erigon is a completely re-architected implimentation of Ethereum, currently written in Go with multiple implimentations in other languages planned.
-It's goal is to provide a faster, more modular, and heavily optimized implimentation of Ethereum.
-It's capable of performing a Full Archive Node sync using less than 2TB of disk space, in under 3 days.
+Erigon is a completely re-architected implementation of Ethereum, currently written in Go but with implementations in other languages planned.
+Erigon's goal is to provide a faster, more modular, and more optimized implementation of Ethereum.
+It can perform a full archive node sync using less than 2TB of disk space, in under 3 days.

 ### Sync modes {#sync-modes}